Economic Growth, Cycles and Policy

 The IS-curve does not reflect endogenous price levels.

-Intiuitively, if we consider increase in public spending :
+Intuitively, if we consider an increase in public spending :

 • increase in public spending moves the IS-curve to the right, increases.